everappz/everappz.github.io/content/docs/howto/how-to-scrobble-your-music-history-from-evermusic-or-flacbox-to-last-fm/_index.md

 ---
 title: "How to Scrobble Your Music History from Evermusic or Flacbox to Last.fm"
-description: "Learn how to connect Evermusic or Flacbox to Last.fm to track your listening history, access playback stats, and get music recommendations."
+description: "Learn how to connect Evermusic or Flacbox to Last.fm to track your listening history, access playback stats, and get music recommendations.
+Try the best lastfm music player for iPhone and Mac."
 date: 2024-12-20
 tags: ["music", "lastfm", "scrobble", "track"]
 keywords: [
+  "lastfm music player",
-  "scrobble Evermusic Last.fm",
+  "scrobble Evermusic lastfm",
-  "scrobble Flacbox Last.fm",
+  "scrobble Flacbox lastfm",
-  "connect Evermusic to Last.fm",
+  "connect Evermusic to lastfm",
-  "connect Flacbox to Last.fm",
+  "connect Flacbox to lastfm",
-  "track listening history iPhone",
+  "track listening history lastfm iPhone",
   "lastfm iOS integration",
   "music playback stats iPhone",
-  "how to use Last.fm on iPhone"
+  "how to use lastfm on iPhone"
 ]
 readingTime: 2
 aliases: